 A rare gem that needs our protection

 If you’re familiar with the Otago Peninsula, you might know the hide at the far end of Sandfly Bay where I was first enchanted by yellow-eyed penguins.
 If you’ve been there at dawn you will have seen these sprightly penguins zigzagging down rocky slopes to the sea, and you will know how unique and special they are.
 If you’ve been to ‘Penguin Place’ at sunset and run through tunnels linking hides as you follow a solitary penguin from the beach through dunes to meet its chick, you will know.
 But you don’t need to see to know.
-I’m sure I’ll never see an Emperor penguin in the Antarctic, but just knowing they are there is reason to care.
+I’m sure I’ll never see an Emperor penguin in the Antarctic, but just knowing they are there is reason enough to care.